 Orthodontics is not just for children and teens.
 In fact, 1 in every 5 patients in orthodontic treatment is an adult.
 No one is too old for orthodontic treatment.

 Adults seek orthodontic treatment for many of the same reasons as children.
 Some adults had orthodontic problems as children but were unable to correct them.
 Others had treatment as children and seek treatment as adults due to relapse or limitations in initial treatment.

 Adults can benefit from orthodontic treatment in many ways:

 - Align the teeth to create a more aesthetic and beautiful smile

-- Improve the ability to brush and floss, especially for crowded or overlapping lower front teeth
+- Improve oral hygiene, especially for crowded or overlapping front teeth

 - Create a better or more comfortable bite